 Independent Scholarship: Two-Year Fellows are expected to complete an independent work of scholarship related to advancing medical education, as well as participate in teaching and administrative activities at the Pritzker School of Medicine or in the University of Chicago Medicine’s Graduate Medical Education Programs.

-- Develop, plan, and/or carry out an individual medical education scholarly projects within the context of curriculum development,curriculum evaluation, among other topics.
+- Develop, plan, and/or carry out an individual medical education scholarly projects within the context of curriculum development, curriculum evaluation, and other topics.

 - Two-Year fellows will have the opportunity to work on a couple or multiple projects and complete these from start to finish.
 The projects will be developed based on fellows' interests and may cross disciplines.